janiveer/DocsTeamTryout/Part1.md

 1. Navigate your browser to a cluster node.
 Type the address of the cluster with the admin port (8091).
 Use your username (usually Administrator).
 The password is the password you used when setting up the cluster.

-2. Once logged in, go to the Data Buckets section.
+2. Once logged in, click on **Buckets** to go to the Buckets section.

 	![](assets/webui-buckets.png)

-3. Click on the Documents button of the default bucket.
+3. Click on the **Documents** button link to the right of the `travel-sample` bucket.

 	![](assets/webui-documents.png)

-4. To retrieve a document, type in the document ID and click on Lookup ID.
+4. To retrieve a document, type in the document ID and click on **Look Up ID**.
 The document edit page is displayed.

 	![](assets/webui-lookup.png)

 	![](assets/webui-editor-existing.png)

-5. To create a new document, return to the Documents section and click on Create Document.
+5. To create a new document, return to the Documents section and click on **Add Document**.

 	![](assets/webui-create-document.png)